zbruick/zbruick.github.io/index.rst

 Welcome to Unidata's Python Training for atmospheric science and meteorology.
 This site is meant to be a one-stop website for learning how to use Python for earth-science education and research for any experience level.
 New Python users may find the :doc:`Introduction to Python <intro-to-python>` section a good place to start.
-Check out the `example gallery`_ for detailed meteorology-specific examples, or learn advanced usage of the scientific Python ecosystem for atmospheric science with our :doc:`workshop materials <workshop-intro>`.
+Check out the :doc:`Example Gallery <gallery-home>` for detailed meteorology-specific examples, or learn advanced usage of the scientific Python ecosystem for atmospheric science with our :doc:`workshop materials <workshop-intro>`.
 If you have questions, please contact the Unidata Python team at our `support email`_.

-.. _`example gallery`: galleries/
 .. _`support email`: support-python@unidata.ucar.edu

 .. class:: jumbotron-fluid